gitkraken/gk-dev-docs/gk-dev/gk-dev-automations.md

 ---
 title: Automations
 description: Learn how to use GitKraken.dev automations to streamline GitHub, Bitbucket, Azure DevOps and GitLab workflows with triggers, conditions, and actions.
+product: "GitKraken.dev"
+content_type: "how-to"
+audience: "developer"
+plan_required: "Advanced, Business, Enterprise"
+cloud_only: true
+status: "GA"
+last_verified: "2026-03"
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: February 2026</kbd>
+<kbd>Last updated: March 2026</kbd>

 Use **GitKraken.dev Automations** to create rule-based workflows that trigger actions when pull requests and issues match specific conditions.
 Automations help you streamline collaboration and enforce consistency across teams.

 <div class='callout callout--warning'>
-    <p>This feature is only available on Pro subscription tiers or higher. <a href="https://www.gitkraken.com/pricing?source=help_center&product=gitkraken_dot_dev" target="_blank">See pricing options</a>.</p>
+    <p>This feature is only available on Advanced or higher plans. <a href="https://www.gitkraken.com/pricing?source=help_center&product=gitkraken_dot_dev" target="_blank">See pricing options</a>.</p>
 </div>

 ***

 ## Quick Start

 GitKraken.dev Automations trigger configured actions on pull requests and issues when defined conditions are met.
-Automations require a Pro or higher subscription and support cloud integrations only.
+Automations require an Advanced or higher subscription and support cloud integrations only.

 To create an automation: